SINGING SCHOLARSHIPS

 No - many of the best musicians like many different types of music.
 So there would be no objection to using the training we are offering to become a better Soul singer!

-We will arrange one for you.
+If we are able, we will arrange one for you.

 I am under 18 or vulnerable - will I feel safe in the choir?

-Yes - the East Cornwall Bach Choir has successfully nourished many teenage members in the past, and has an active safeguarding policy.
+Yes - the East Cornwall Bach Choir has successfully nourished many teenage members in the past, and has an active safeguarding policy

-Feedback from Cas Smirthwaite, 2017/2018 scholar:
+Feedback from Cas Smirthwaite, 2017/2018 choral scholar:

 “The scholarship was a great privilege.
-The vocal coaching helped me to improve my singing technique and increase my range.
-I feel that my voice has better clarity and diction.
+The vocal coaching helped me to improve my singing technique and increase my range...
+I had never sung classical music before and as anyone in a choir knows, it's a very different way of using your voice.

 Taking part in the scholarship has definitely furthered my musical education and I would highly recommend it to anyone looking to have a singing career.”